Mermaiding: Cinema and television post-1980

 H2O: Just Add Water (2006): this TV series involves three teenage girls who, after encountering a mysterious island grotto, transform into mermaids whenever water touches any part of their bodies.
 A spin-off series, Mako: Island of Secrets, was released on 26 July 2013.
 Three different types of mermaid tails are used on the show: custom-fitted tails that the girls swim in, a "floppy tail" used for stationary shots, and a "hard tail" for stunts.
 The custom costumes took six months to build, with the tails and tops made from body casts and comprising individually hand-crafted scales.
 The finished product weighs between 12 and 15 kg.
 Inside the tail are leg straps where the girls are strapped up and then zipped up.
 Once in costume, the girls have to be lifted into the water.
 Attempts were made to minimise the on-screen visibility of the zips on the tails, such as adding extra scales and crafting a ridge of material around the length of the zip.
 The tail fin itself was designed with a foot pedal to assist the actresses with swimming.
 This, along with the fin, adds some 60 cm to the length of the costume.

+In May 2023, Netflix released a documentary series titled MerPeople, which depicted the experiences of mermaids in the United States, some historically prominent and some still gaining traction in the community.
+The series mostly focused on the Mertailor, the Blixunami, Mermaid Sparkles, Morgana Alba, Chè Monique, and the Red River Merman.
+The miniseries covered the mermaids' personal lives, careers as performers, and participation in Virgin Voyages' King and Queen of the Sea pageant.

 Dyesebel is a mermaid character based on graphic novelist Mars Ravelo's creation in GMA Network in the Philippines.
 The story was adapted into five films and a spin-off between 1953 and 1996.

-Modern use

-With the 1984 motion picture Splash, mermaiding caught the popular culture wave.
-Splash tailmaker Thom Shouse's website offered tails for a fee, but also inspired a do it yourself movement.
-(The Splash Mermaid was designed and created by the Academy Award-winning visual effects artist Robert Short.
-Shouse was the project foreman on Short's mermaid crew.)
-The early 2000s saw many performers and artists of varying ages, genders, body shapes, and ethnicities uploading videos and photographs of tails and underwater performances to YouTube and personal websites.

-Professional Mermaids
+Professional mermaids

-Mermaid Linden, Hannah Mermaid, Grace Page (aka Mermaid Grace), Katrin Gray (aka Mermaid Kat) and Elle Jimenez (aka Mermaid Elle) are four of the most successful mermaid performers in the world.
+Mermaid Linden, Hannah Mermaid, Grace Page (aka Mermaid Grace), Katrin Gray (aka Mermaid Kat), Elle Jimenez (aka Mermaid Elle) and Medusirena (aka Medusirena Marina) are six of the most successful mermaid performers in the world.
 Today, many mermaid performers work at aquariums, casinos, or tourist attractions professionally.
 Some freedivers wear mermaid tails to add novelty to the water sport.

 Although the vast majority of mers swim in their tails, a small handful of members of the mermaiding subculture do not actually swim.
 These mers might wear tails to raise awareness for ocean conservation issues, dry land cosplay, or as character performers at children's parties.
 This does not preclude them from being active in the wider community.

-In many countries people can now join mermaid swimming classes, where they learn how to swim in mermaid tails.
+In many countries, people can now join mermaid swimming classes, where they learn how to swim in mermaid tails.
 The Mermaid Kat Academy was the world's first mermaid school that made mermaiding accessible to everyone and opened in August 2012.
 Shortly after that the Philippine Mermaid Swimming Academy and several other mermaid schools opened around the world.